m-terlinde/ch.threema.threema-web-desktop/README.md

   submodule (as described in the README).
 * [x] Since the app uses Electron we use the official Flatpak Electron template.
-  However, as described in detail here [2] we need to pre-fetch all dependencies, as node may not connect to the Internet within the buuild step.
+  However, as described in detail here [2] we need to pre-fetch all dependencies, as node may not connect to the Internet within the build step.
   As the actual application and its `package-lock.json` is distributed over multiple files (and repos), we create the `generated-sources.json` file by cloning the repo with all submodules,